-Allowing a top performer to get a better offer from another organization before getting a “better” internal offer from current organization
+- Allowing a top performer to get a better offer from another organization before getting a “better” internal offer from the current organization

 It is equally necessary to ensure that the right people are placed in the right positions so that the top performers can optimize their learning and growth.

 Unfortunately, many managers take a cavalier approach to deploy resources, and as a result, they have top performers working in non-essential jobs.